-- Navin Agarwal is the Managing Director and Chief Executive Officer of Motilal Oswal Asset Management Company Limited (MOAMC).
+Navin Agarwal, Managing Director and CEO – He joined the group in 2000.
 Prior to joining MOAMC, he was the Managing Director of Motilal Oswal Financial Services Limited.
-He joined Motilal Oswal Group in 2000 and has been responsible for building as well as running various businesses over the last two decades.
-Navin Agarwal is affiliated with Institute of Chartered Accountants of India, Institute of Cost and Works Accountant of India, Institute of Company Secretaries of India and CFA Institute, Virginia.
+He is affiliated with Institute of Chartered Accountants of India, Institute of Cost and Works Accountant of India, Institute of Company Secretaries of India and CFA Institute, Virginia.

-- Raamdeo Agrawal is the Chairman of Motilal Oswal Financial Services Limited (MOFSL) and the driving force behind the company’s approach to investing.
-As the Chairman, he has created the “QGLP” (Quality Growth Longevity & favorable Price) Investment Process and its ‘Buy Right, Sit Tight’ investing philosophy.
+Raamdeo Agrawal, Chairman – He is responsible for the firm’s investment approach.
 He is an Associate of Institute of Chartered Accountant of India and a member of the National Committee on Capital Markets of the Confederation of Indian Industry.

-- Siddharth Bothra has an experience of more than 13 years in the field of research and investments.
+Siddharth Bothra, Executive Group Vice President – He has 13 years of experience in the field of research and investments.
 He is the fund manager of Motilal Oswal Focused 25 Fund.
-He has also worked with broking outfits like Alchemy Share & Stocks and VCK Share & Stocks in the past.
-He holds an honors degree of MBA (Post Graduate Program) from ISB (Indian School of Business, Hyderabad), MBA International Student Exchange NYU Stern School of Business (New York) and B.Com (Honors).
+In the past, he worked with broking firms such as Alchemy Share & Stocks and VCK Share & Stocks.
+He has an MBA from ISB (Indian School of Business, Hyderabad).

 The recommended way to Create Wealth from equity –‘Buy Right : Sit Tight’

-‘Buy Right’ means buying quality companies at a reasonable price and ‘Sit Tight’ means staying invested in them for a longer time to realise the full growth potential of the stocks.
+‘Buy Right’ means buying quality companies at a reasonable price and ‘Sit Tight’ means staying invested in them for a longer time to realize the full growth potential of the stocks.

 - Buy Right: